32 BEST Things To Do In Kauai 2023

 13. Lounge On Tunnels Beach

-As one of the best things to do in Kauai, it’s no wonder that Tunnels Beach is typically packed with people.
+As one of the best things to do in Kauai, it’s no wonder that Tunnels Beach is typically packed with people, especially during the summer months.

 But don’t let that scare you away from enjoying this pristine coastline that is perfect for swimming, snorkeling, and sunbathing.

-As one of the largest beaches on Kauai, there is plenty of room to spread out and enjoy your little section of the beach without being bothered by others.
+As one of the largest beaches on Kauai, there is plenty of room to spread out and enjoy your little section of the beach with fewer people around you.

-Or, simply arrive to Tunnels Beach early in the morning to secure a parking spot and to have the beach all to yourself.
+Or, simply arrive at Tunnels Beach early in the morning to secure a parking spot and have the beach all to yourself.

 One of the best things about this beach is that the marine life is flourishing.
-Spot tropical fish and seals right below you as you snorkel your way around the reef.
+Spot tropical fish and Hawaiian monk seals right below you as you snorkel your way around the reef.
+Or if you’re an avid birdwatcher, you can enjoy observing the wedge-tailed shearwaters, laysan albatross and red-footed booby birds.

 Missing out on Tunnels Beach would be a huge letdown to your whole trip, so add this to your itinerary now.